ElliePeatman/DE4_SIoT/README.md

 # DE4_SIoT
-Fourth Year Project for Sensing and IoT Module
+Fourth Year Project for Sensing and IoT Module.
-First Step: Download the app and data_collection folders to a local directory on your Raspberry Pi/computer.
+Download the app and data_collection folders to a local directory on your Raspberry Pi/computer.
+Make sure you have python3 and pip3 installed on your machine, and install libraries for Dark Sky API, gspread for Google Sheets and Dash.
+All linked below where documentation and instructions for library install can be found.

 # Setting up Data Collection
 Use a microcontroller such as a Raspberry Pi to execute the data_collect.py file from your terminal.